 When one reaches the fourth stage of alcoholism, the signs of dependency are quite obvious.
 The individual can, however, still recover, if proper treatment is sought immediately.
 There may be permanent damage to the body or the mind at this point, but treatment and abstinence from drinking will prolong the person’s life.

 Get help now.
 Call 800-468-6933

 At any stage, problems will arise and continue to worsen without help.
 Being aware of the indicators and addressing the alcoholism as soon as possible is the only answer to resolving these problems.
-Without the professional help the alcoholic needs, he will die.
+Without the professional help the alcoholic needs, he will likely die.
 Alcohol destroys the mind, body and lifestyle of an active, healthy person.
 Any health related problem not due to drinking will progress for the worse and continue to deteriorate the body.
-The only hope an alcoholic has, is total abstinence from alcohol and this is only achieved through help.
+The only hope an alcoholic has is total abstinence from alcohol and this is only achieved through help.
 One must seek and actively pursue professional treatment.
-There are scores of avenues of help available.
-Most of the time, the person does not think he or she wants hope.
 Statistics have proven, time after time, however, once their bodies are through the physical symptoms of withdrawal from alcohol, their minds become clearer and they choose to try and pursue sobriety.
-It is not an easy process but, many have succeeded and remain sober for the rest of their lives.
+It is not an easy process but many have succeeded and remained sober for the rest of their lives.